eudoxia0/eudoxia0.github.io/article/_posts/2022-08-17-mochi-cards.md

 (which is not a showstopper).
 It would also be nice to have the ability to export a deck (including image cloze cards) _without_ review history so they can actually be shared.
-I'd also like the ability to back up my entire collection including metadata so a single file, so I can have a localhost backup if the remote cloud backup fails or is no longer available.
+I'd also like the ability to back up my entire collection including metadata to a single file, so I can have a localhost backup if the remote cloud backup fails or is no longer available.

 Where Mochi absolutely beats Anki is the user interface.
 Ultimately, what